Freescale/Documentation/release-notes/source/bsp-scope.rst

  * Keep the most usual images building and booting

 When a build error is detected, the maintainer will "fix" it.
-For those maintainers with kernel control (meta-fsl-arm-extra), it is expected that they properly fix the kernel issue (when it's a kernel issue).
+For those maintainers with kernel control (meta-freescale-3rdparty), it is expected that they properly fix the kernel issue (when it's a kernel issue).
 However, anything out of community control should be worked around anyway.